rewiringamerica/buildstockbatch/docs/project_defn.rst

     *  ``use_spot``: true or false.
 Defaults to false if missing.
 This tells the project to use `Spot VMs <https://cloud.google.com/spot-vms>`_ for data simulations, which can reduce costs by up to 91%.
 *  ``postprocessing_environment``: Optional.
-If the ``--postprocesscloud`` option is provided to the script, these specify the Cloud Run computing environment for postprocessing
+Specifies the Cloud Run computing environment for postprocessing.

     *  ``cpus``: `Number of CPUs`_ to use.
 Default: 2.
     *  ``memory_mib``: `Amount of RAM`_ needed in MiB.
 2048 MiB per CPU is recommended.
 Default: